marufaytekin/Solutions/README.md

 # Solutions
-Solutions to various problems in java.
+Solutions to various algorithmic questions in java.